garyfleming/apis-for-decades/apis.md

 ---

+---

 # Consumer-Driven Contracts

 ^ If your org controls both ends of the wire, then write CDCs.
 These are tests that the client gives you detailing its expectations of how your API should work and the parts it cares about.
 The consumer can run against these expectations and ensure it's behaving correctly.

 ^ They can also give the expectations to you, so you can run them when you make changes.
 Something breaks?
 Now you know what consumer you need to speak to about how you can progress together.

+---

+[.build-lists: true]

+# Fuzzers

+* Modify parts without contract coverage
+* Scramble links
+* Add in dummy data

+---

+# PART IV: A NEW OLD API

+^ TODO use examples above and elsewhere to argue against JSON.
+Argue for HTML5

+---

+....
+BREAK POINT BETWEEN OLD AND NEW

+---

+^ Okay, so I want to talk a bit about some thoughts that I've been mulling over for a few years now on the subject of API design.
+"A few years" might make you think that I've got some answers to share or some unique insight; so let me start by dissuading you.
+I don't.
+There are probably some good ideas in here, and some that are a waste of time.

+---

+^ So Relax, it's okay.
+Because this is at least partially a waste of time, you can relieve yourself of the burden of focussing to hear the answers.
+They won't come.
+Instead, just let it wash over you and start that thinking process for yourself.

+---

+^ Really.
+If we can achieve anything to do, I'd like it to be that we can accept that our API designs to date are not perfect (nothing is), and that with a little time and, crucially, thinking we can improve them just a little bit.

 ---